 - Immigration Form I-821 (Note: ALL eligible individuals must file their own, separate form.
-Fees and waivers may apply.) - Proof of identity and Afghan/Ukrainian nationality such as identity documents like passports, certified translations of birth certificates etc. - Proof of arrival to the U.S. by the designated date (see table above) such as passport stamps, I-94 form, travel tickets etc. - Proof of continuous physical presence in the U.S. such as rent, utilities receipts, work records etc.
+Fees and waivers may apply.) - Proof of identity and Cameroonian nationality such as identity documents like passports, certified translations of birth certificates etc. - Proof of arrival to the U.S. by the designated date (see above) such as passport stamps, I-94 form, etc. - Proof of continuous physical presence in the U.S. such as rent, utilities receipts, work records etc.